amalamrani/WP-comments-in-external-site/README.md

 *The comment entries must have been previously created.
 Each entry will correspond to a page of the external site that will host comments.*

-In order to including the google reCaptcha, you need two keys:
+In order to include the google reCaptcha, you need two keys:

 *1-* 'sitekey' ​: 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
 The sitekey is added in Javascript file as the example below